Anna Baumgart: Early life and education

 Baumgart was born in Wroclaw in 1966.

-In 1994 Baumgart graduated from the department of sculpture of the Academy of Fine Arts in Gdańsk.
+In 1994 Baumgart graduated from the department of sculpture of the Academy of Fine Arts in Gdańsk, Poland.

 Career

 Themes

-Baumgart uses historiography to examine the past and reexamine it through art.
-She has also explored how the media can shape the narrative of a historical moment by reducing it to a single iconography.
+Baumgart uses historiography to examine and re-examine the past through art.
+She also explores how the media can shape the narrative of a historical moment by reducing it to a single iconography.
 Szum Magazine writes that Baumgart likes to play with history and themes in culture.

-Baumgart also examines issues related to gender, such as how to redefine the "notion of 'hysteria.'"
+Baumgart also examines issues related to gender, such as how to redefine the "notion of 'hysteria' ".
 She is interested in examining roles relating to motherhood and the system as they shape the mental development of a child.

 Work

-In her work, Let Unrestrained Anger Be Eliminated (1996), Baumgart uses technology and the human body to explore the "resonance between maleness and femaleness." she explores the roles of how a child's development is shaped and whether it is through the mother or society in Who's Talking?
+In her work, Let Unrestrained Anger Be Eliminated (1996), Baumgart uses technology and the human body to explore the "resonance between maleness and femaleness."
+She explores the roles of how a child's development is shaped and whether it is through the mother or society in Who's Talking?
 (1998).
-Her work, I've Got It From My Mother (2002) uses myths and symbols in the photographic and sculptural works of the artist and her daughter.
+Her work I've Got It From My Mother (2002) uses myths and symbols in the photographic and sculptural works of the artist and her daughter.